 Later, as cucumbers develop into the flowering stage, you should pay attention to magnesium deficiency in cucumbers.
 With insufficient magnesium, the leaf veins usually stay green, but the areas between them turn yellow, a condition known as interveinal chlorosis.

-First thing first, ensure your cucumber plants receive a balanced fertilizer containing nitrogen, potassium, and phosphorus.
-Once you see the signs of yellowing leaves, take action and re-consider the nutrient proportion.
+First things first, ensure your cucumber plants receive a balanced fertilizer containing nitrogen, potassium, and phosphorus.
+Once you see the signs of yellowing leaves, take action and reconsider the nutrient proportion.
 For example, you may want to add more nitrogen-driven fertilizer during the vegetative stage and supply enough magnesium during the flowering stage.

 Pests and Diseases